Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/using-compliance-reports.md

 <br>

 *Congratulations on completing this workshop!*
-Follow the cleanup instructions on the [main page](calico-lab-exercise/README.md) if required
+Follow the cleanup instructions on the [clean up](../calicocloud/workshop-cleanup.md) if required.